 Minnesota 4-H has many events throughout the year.
-You can come to watch, volunteer to help make them possible, or if you are in kindergarten to one year past high school, you can take part.
+You can come to watch, volunteer to help make them possible, or if you are in kindergarten to one year past high school, you can join in.
 4-H is for you!

 4-H at the Minnesota State Fair is not just a fun annual event.
 Every summer, thousands of 4-H youth participate in the state fair to showcase the knowledge and skills they've gained throughout the year, and to continue their learning experiences.